Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Methodology

 This corresponds to the gold sample criterion defined in \citet{dalmasso24}, and represents our primary merger selection.
 Combining the two conditions maximizes the robustness of the merger selection.
 These limits have been validated at $z>5$ in \citet{dalmasso24}, and are based on the evidence that the intrinsic morphological parameters of mergers and normal isolated galaxies do not significantly evolve with redshift on average \citep{treu23,vulcani23}, allowing us to use the same thresholds that are adopted in the original studies at $z \leq 3$.
 We can visualize the distribution of the Asymmetry, Gini, and M$_{20}$ parameters of our sample in Fig. \ref{fig:final_sample_selection}, where the two conditions in Equation \ref{eq:merger_criterion} are highlighted with green lines and divide the scatter plot in four parts.
 We find that $80$ galaxies are classified as mergers according to both conditions, occupying the top right quarter in Fig. \ref{fig:final_sample_selection}.

 We additionally consider two merger subsets, dubbed the asymmetry and the Gini-M$_{20}$ mergers, which are identified by applying respectively the first and second condition of Equation \ref{eq:merger_criterion}.
 We create these additional samples as we think that they likely probe different merger types and different merger observability timescales, as we will explain in the following section.
-We find in total $92$ galaxies satisfying the $A>0.35$ condition, while $186$ galaxies fall in the category of Gini-M$_{20}$ mergers. $1016$ galaxies ($\sim80 \%$ of the sample) are instead non-mergers.
+We find in total $92$ galaxies satisfying the $A > 0.35$ condition, while $186$ galaxies fall in the category of Gini-M$_{20}$ mergers. $1016$ galaxies ($\sim80 \%$ of the sample) are instead non-mergers.
 These classes of galaxies are highlighted with different symbols in Fig. \ref{fig:final_sample_selection}.
+Example F444W cutouts of galaxies for each morphological class are shown in Fig. \ref{fig:example_cutouts} in appendix \ref{appendix:cutouts}.

-We note that the merger criteria defined in Equation \ref{eq:merger_criterion} based on morphological parameters select galaxies with major morphological disturbances and with bright off-centered components, which are the best candidates of ongoing mergers according to previous simulations \citep{conselice07,lotz11,snyder15,snyder19}.
+We note that the merger criteria defined in Equation \ref{eq:merger_criterion} based on morphological parameters select galaxies with major morphological disturbances and with bright off-centered components, which are the best candidates of ongoing mergers following the indications of previous simulations \citep{conselice07,lotz11,snyder15,snyder19}.
 In this work, for our goals, we identify morphological disturbed galaxies as mergers, and use `merger candidate fraction' as a synonym of `true merger fraction'.

 This merger definition has some limitations.
-First, f(Gini,M$_{20}$) and the asymmetry might not be enhanced (compared to normal isolated galaxies) during all phases of the interaction.
+First, f(G,M$_{20}$) and the asymmetry might not be enhanced (compared to normal isolated galaxies) during all phases of the interaction.
 Secondly, the amount of their enhancement depends on a variety of factors, including impact parameters, mass ratios, gas fractions, and spin of the colliding galaxies \citep[e.g.,][]{dimatteo08}.
 Moreover, they might not identify the majority of late stage interactions and post mergers because interacting features tend to rapidly fade after the coalescence (\Citealt{lotz08_simul}, see also discussion in \Citealt{pawlik16}).
+Finally, we remark that our approach differs from the standard techniques based only on the analysis of morphological parameters, as we also perform a visual inspection (as discussed in Section \ref{sec:morphological_parameters_derivation}) of the galaxies aimed at maximizing the purity of the merger sample.